DANIELANTO/Demo_3_CIKUME_Agenda/README.md

-# Demo_3_CIKUME_AgendaCRUDinAngular
+# Demo_3_CIKUME_AgendaCRUD_Angular
-App made in Angular using Http retrieving with a local Api using Json-Server and implementing Angular Material, Guards Resolvers and LazyLoad.
+App made in Angular using Http retrieving with a local Api using Json-Server and implementing Responsive Design, Angular Material, Guards Resolvers and LazyLoad.